February 2013: Ford GT Visits a Drag Strip

 I ultimately migrated from drag racing and elapsed times to race track driving and lap times, where turning and braking are as critical as straight-line acceleration (actually, more important).
-However, Irwindale Drag Strip offered a low entry fee on Thursday nights in 2013, so I drove the Ford GT down from Camarillo and figured I’d relive my “racing in a straight line” youth.
+However, Irwindale Drag Strip offers a low entry fee on Thursday nights, so I drove the Ford GT down from Camarillo and figured I’d relive my “racing in a straight line” youth.

 After one trip down the strip I quickly realized the major difference between my 1960s muscle cars and my 2005 Ford GT: horsepower.
 My old 1969 and 1970 Plymouth GTXs were making around 350 horsepower while weighing about 4,000 pounds.
-The GT makes over 600 horsepower and weights about 3,700 pounds (both weight figures include my 200 pounds sitting in the driver’s seat).
+The GT makes around 700 horsepower and weights about 3,700 pounds (both weight figures include my 200 pounds sitting in the driver’s seat).